mysto/java-fpe/README.md

 on alternating halves of the text being encrypted.
 The *key* value is used only to initialize the AES cipher.
 Thereafter the *tweak* is used together with the intermediate encrypted text as input to the round function.

 FF3 uses a single-block encryption with an IV of 0, which is effectively ECB mode.
 AES ECB is the only block cipher function which matches the requirement of the FF3 spec.
+This does not imply that ECB mode is safe for general-purpose encryption; it is used here solely because it is required by the FF3 specification.

 The domain size was revised in FF3-1 to radix<sup>minLen</sup> >= 1,000,000 and is represented by the constant `DOMAIN_MIN` in `FF3Cipher.java`.
 FF3-1 is in draft status and updated 56-bit test vectors are not yet available.

 ## Other FPE Algorithms

-Only FF1 and FF3 have been approved by NIST for format preserving encryption.
+Only FF1 and FF3 have been published by NIST for format preserving encryption.
 There are patent claims on FF1 which allegedly include open source implementations.
 Given the issues raised in ["The Curse of Small Domains: New Attacks on Format-Preserving Encryption"](https://eprint.iacr.org/2018/556.pdf) by Hoang, Tessaro and Trieu in 2018, it is prudent to be very cautious about using any FPE that isn't a standard and hasn't stood up to public scrutiny.

 ## Build & Testing